Luca-CS/EmotionLLM/README.md

    pip install -r requirements.txt
    ```

    *Note*: The `requirements.txt` file includes all necessary libraries for the project.
 Ensure that all dependencies are installed correctly to avoid runtime issues.

 ### Hugging Face Access Token

-The project utilizes the Llama 8B model hosted on Hugging Face.
-To access this model, you need to create a Hugging Face access token.
+The project utilizes the Llama 8B model, which is cached locally between your desktop's VRAM and RAM for efficient access.
+To access this model, you need to create a Hugging Face access token.

 #### What is Hugging Face?